mdwelker10/discord-bot-aigis/README.md

 - `/remindme 5m Hey <@365986896733536278>!
 Aigis can ping with reminders!`

 ## Song of the Day Command (SOTD)
 One of Aigis' core features is that she can choose a "Song of the Day".
 This works by using Spotify's API to add playlists to select from.
-Aigis will shuffle through the playlists and select random song from one each day at 12:00 AM EST.
+Aigis will shuffle through the playlists and select a random song from one each day at 12:00 AM EST.

 The announcement for what song is chosen to be the Song of the Day will happen in the channel set using `sotd:<channel ID>` in the `/setup` command or the default bot channel if one is not specified.
 There is no `@everyone`, `@here`, or role ping for this, just a message.